mbierlee/preprocessor/SPECS.md

 // Contents that are only to be included once.
 ```

-The pragma can be put anywhere in the source and even be conditionally used.
+The pragma can be put anywhere in the source and even be inside conditional directives.
 It is customary to use it at the top of a source.

 ## Macro Expansion